hazelcast/hazelcast-reference-manual/src/RollingMemberUpgrades.md

 ***NOTE:*** *You need to upgrade your Management Center version *before* upgrading the member version if you want to change cluster version using Management Center.
-Management Center is compatible with the previous minor version of Hazelcast starting with version 3.9.
-Following the example above, Management Center 3.9 works with both Hazelcast IMDG 3.8 and 3.9.
+Management Center is compatible with the previous minor version of Hazelcast, starting with version 3.9.
+For example, Management Center 3.9 works with both Hazelcast IMDG 3.8 and 3.9.
 To change your cluster version to 3.9, you need Management Center 3.9.*

 ## Network Partitions and Rolling Upgrades